visb2/Java-Web-App-on-EC2-with-Docker-Jenkins/README.md

-# Deploy your code on a Docker Container using Jenkins on AWS
+#Java Web App on EC2 with Docker & Jenkins
 ![AWS](https://imgur.com/Hk28ffE.png)

 **In this blog, we are going to deploy a Java Web app on a Docker Container built on an EC2 Instance through the use of Jenkins.**